Hounfor/The-Big-Deal-Add-On/README.md

 Version 1.6.3d for BEX Tactics 2.0.0.2

-– Fixed a bug with the final boss loadout, due to which one of the Mechs didn't spawn.
+– Fixed a bug with the final boss loadout, due to which one of the 'Mechs didn't spawn.

 – Fixed a bug in Henry Jackson's bio.